 You’ll need a SIM card to enable cellular connectivity for the TCU.
 Here’s how to proceed:

-SIM Type: Ensure it’s a standard Mini SIM (2FF) or compatible with an adapter, as some TCUs don’t support smaller Micro/Nano SIMs directly.
+SIM Type: Ensure it’s a standard Mini SIM (2FF) or compatible with an adapter.

-Data Plan: Select a plan with at least 10-50 MB of monthly data (TCUs typically use minimal data for telemetry).
+Data Plan: Select a plan with at least 1-5 MB of monthly data without navigation unit, 5-20 MB of monthly data with navigation unit (TCUs typically use minimal data for telemetry, while navigation unit consumes a bit more for functions).

-Alternative Providers: If Hologram isn’t available, use a provider with affordable data and SMS support (e.g., AT&T, T-Mobile prepaid SIMs), but you will need a way to send SMS from the internet.
-46elks or something similar.
+Alternative Providers: If Hologram isn’t available, use a provider with affordable data and SMS support (e.g., AT&T, T-Mobile prepaid SIMs), but you will need a way to send SMS from the internet if you wish to use automations.
+46elks, something similar or your own solution via webhook.
+If you intend to use it on the mobile app primarily, you can send SMS from OpenCARWINGS app automatically for each command.

 Note: Test the SIM in a phone first to ensure it’s active and receives SMS/data.